How Much Should You Really Spend on Marketing Per Day?

 Open the live calculator →Common mistakes

-- Treating the $2,000/month example or the 60-jobs/year default as a recommended target — they are just typical-solo-contractor placeholders for the business-volume fields, and the spend field itself starts completely blank so nothing implies a suggested budget
+- Treating the $2,000/month example or the 60-jobs/year default as a recommended target.
+They are just typical-solo-contractor placeholders for the business-volume fields, and the spend field itself starts completely blank so nothing implies a suggested budget

-- Expecting this tool to tell you how much to spend — it only converts a number you already picked into a per-day, per-job, and per-ft² add-on; deciding the budget itself is what the separate Marketing ROI Calculator is for
+- Expecting this tool to tell you how much to spend.
+It only converts a number you already picked into a per-day, per-job, and per-ft² add-on; deciding the budget itself is what the separate Marketing ROI Calculator is for

-Use outside benchmark data to decide the number that goes in the spend field — then let this calculator turn whatever figure you land on into the per-day, per-job, and per-ft² number that actually goes into your pricing.
-Once a lead comes in, quoting it costs real hours on top of the marketing spend — the other half of what it takes to land a customer.
+Use outside benchmark data to decide the number that goes in the spend field, then let this calculator turn whatever figure you land on into the per-day, per-job, and per-ft² number that actually goes into your pricing.
+Once a lead comes in, quoting it costs real hours on top of the marketing spend, the other half of what it takes to land a customer.

 Frequently Asked Questions